2020 BMW 8-Series spy shots and video

 Production of the 8-Series will take place at BMW’s main plant in Dingolfing, Germany, most likely starting in late 2018 or early the following year.
 This means we should see the car introduced as a 2020 model.
 Rivals will include the Lexus LC, Maserati GranTurismo and Mercedes-Benz S-Class Coupe.

-To make way for the 8-Series in BMW’s lineup, the slow-selling 6-Series is expected to be given a shakeup.
-We've heard that a sleeker 6-Series Gran Turismo will replace the ungainly 5-Series GT.
+To make way for the 8-Series in BMW’s lineup, the slow-selling 6-Series has been given a shakeup.
+We've seen a sleeker 6-Series Gran Turismo replace the ungainly 5-Series GT.
 We've also heard that a proper 6-Series coupe is coming but will be positioned as a much sportier proposition to take on the Jaguar F-Type, Mercedes-AMG GT and of course the Porsche 911.

 Email This Page